gvwilson/thirdbit/src/fiction/iffy/index.md

 Edson was waiting for them on the surface.
-"You look like hell," he said, hugging her.
+"You look like hell," he said, hugging her tight.

 "You too," she sniffled into his shoulder.
+"I'm glad you're not dead."

+*«nuzzle later work now»*
+The thought was amused but impatient.

 Edson let go of her and stepped back, his eyes widening.
 "What's wrong?" she asked.

 He looked from her to the raccoon and back.
-"You can talk to them now," he breathed.
+"You can talk to them," he breathed.
 She nodded.

 A wide grin split his face.